 SEC Div.
 Corp.
 Fin.
 Statement (Nov.
 17, 2025) · Crenshaw “Trojan horse” dissent · Exec.
 Order, Protecting American Investors from Foreign-Owned and Politically-Motivated Proxy Advisors (Dec.
 11, 2025)

 The procedural change.
 For the October 1, 2025–September 30, 2026 proxy season, the SEC Division of Corporation Finance announced it would generally step back from substantive Rule 14a-8 no-action responses outside Rule 14a-8(i)(1) state-law improper-subject requests, while preserving Rule 14a-8(j) notice requirements and maintaining staff review of state-law improper-subject claims.
 The Division did not amend Rule 14a-8 or make staff non-response legally equivalent to exclusion approval.
 Commissioner Crenshaw’s November 17, 2025 dissenting statement characterized the announcement as a “Trojan horse” and “hall pass” for companies.
-Procedurally the change is a bifurcation, not a binary: companies asserting (i)(1) receive standard staff review (opinion-of-counsel-anchored); companies asserting any other ground may receive an optional “no-objection” letter if they include an unqualified representation that the company has a reasonable basis to exclude (per the Holland & Knight summary, approximately 84 companies received no-objection letters as of February 2026; practitioner-reported figure).
+Procedurally the change is a bifurcation, not a binary: companies asserting (i)(1) receive standard staff review (opinion-of-counsel-anchored); companies asserting any other ground may receive an optional “no-objection” letter if they include an unqualified representation that the company has a reasonable basis to exclude (cf. SEC Division of Corporation Finance, Rule 14a-8 No-Action Letters Database (primary aggregation); see also Holland & Knight, SEC Reshapes Shareholder Proposal Review: A New Approach (Feb.
+2026) (practitioner survey reporting approximately 84 no-objection letters as of February 2026; practitioner-reported figure, not Commission-verified)).
 The December 11, 2025 Executive Order, Protecting American Investors from Foreign-Owned and Politically-Motivated Proxy Advisors, sits alongside this institutional shift.

 The doctrinal distinction